matsuhyria/dentiSmile/docs/api/appointment-api.md

 ## MQTT Topics Structure

-The MQTT topics are structured in a hierarchical way, structured as follows:
+The MQTT topics are structured in a hierarchical way, structure as follows:

 - Appointment
 	- CREATE: